BrowserBox/BrowserBox/README.md

 **What's the Pro version?**

-Pro version is an updated version of this free, and open-source "community edition" version, that includes many enhancments including:
+Pro version is an updated version of this free, and open-source "community edition" version, that includes many enhancements including:

 - co-browsing support for any number of clients
 - advanced "adaptive variable rate"  streaming for optimal quality over a wide range of bandwidth conditions